goliatone/go-vmq-webhooks/README.md

 # Development

-You need to have a working Go setup.
+You need to have a working Go setup, project was developed using `go1.12.5`.

 The VerneMQ project has good [documentation](https://docs.vernemq.com/) which should get you started.